-While there are standalone eCommerce softwares out there, many need to be integrated with an accounting system in order to provide detailed financials.
+While there are standalone eCommerce software solutions out there, many need to be integrated with an accounting software in order to provide detailed financials.
 Yet implementing multiple software add-ons can lead to miscommunication between the separate systems.
 ERP integration covers most of the basic accounting functions your online store needs, from balancing a general ledger to calculating employee payroll.

-ERP software also includes modules for forecasting your budget in order to ensure you have the funds necessary for operations.
-Calculating more detailed estimates can free up more money to purchase new merchandise, expand your marketing outreach, and keep your accounts payable up-to-date.
+ERP software also includes modules for forecasting your budget so you can free up more money to purchase new merchandise, expand your marketing outreach, and keep your accounts payable up-to-date.

-Many eCommerce retailers also have physical storefronts.
-If not permanent locations, there are many opportunities to set up temporary shops at trade shows, farmer’s markets, conventions, and local festivals.
-ERP software built specifically for an eCommerce platform can coordinate between real and digital storefronts to streamline operations.
+Many eCommerce retailers also have physical storefronts ranging from permanent locations to temporary shops at trade shows, farmer’s markets, conventions, and local festivals.
+ERP software built specifically for an eCommerce platform can simultaneously coordinate between real and digital storefronts, including marketplaces like Amazon.

 Another important aspect of ERP software with eCommerce capabilities is the ability to integrate with additional solutions.
 Some standalone software you might want to consider include: